-2. A vast majority of top brands (95%) use merely one or two colors in their logo design.
+2. 95% of top brands use one or two colors in their logo design.

-These interesting branding statistics just go to show how using fewer colors in logo designs is immensely popular in the current market.
-As such, only 5% of top brands around the world use more than two colors in their logo design.
+These interesting visual branding statistics show how using fewer colors in logo designs is immensely popular in the current market.
+As such, only 5% of top brands worldwide apply more than two colors in their logo design.

-4. Surprisingly, in 2015, only 20% of manufacturing marketers said they have a documented content strategy that they use.
+4. Surprisingly, in 2015, only 20% of manufacturing marketers said they had a documented content strategy that they used.

 (Content Marketing Institute) (Content Marketing Institute)

-According to these branding statistics from 2015, 50% stated that they did, in fact, use a content strategy, but that it hasn’t been documented.
+According to these statistics, 50% of the marketers stated that they did, in fact, use a content strategy, but that it hasn’t been documented.

-In comparison, in 2019, documented content strategies are far more popular as 81% of marketers say that the two most important benefits of a content strategy are that it keeps everyone on the same page and helps inform the team of what content to create for their specific audience.
+81% of marketers said there are two most important benefits of a content strategy.
+It keeps everyone on the same page and helps inform the team of what content to create for their specific audience.